 The prestigious “Croydon gateway” site, alongside East Croydon Station, stood derelict for more than a decade as a consequence of the global economic crash.
 Work only began on the Stanhope and Schroders-owned Ruskin Square site 18 months ago.
 Meanwhile, development blight is already showing signs of taking hold elsewhere in the centre of Croydon as other businesses wait for Westfield and Hammerson to get on with their as-yet unnamed scheme.

-Today’s date is significant at Croydon Council is significant for another reason, too.
+Today’s date is significant at Croydon Council for another reason, too.
 It marks the last day of the last full week that Nathan Elvery, the Croydon chief executive, is employed at Fisher’s Folly.

 Elvery might just consider he has got out at the right time.